-In March 2020, we established an exclusive collaboration with The University of Washington, one of the world's leading research centers for the study of MCC.
-This collaboration includes the construction of to the preclinical development stage the first custom MCC vaccine consisting of MCPyV epitopes together with other patient specific antigens.
+In March 2020, we established an exclusive exploratory collaboration with The University of Washington, one of the world's leading research centers for the study of MCC.
+This collaboration provides for the joint construction, to the preclinical development stage, of the first custom MCC vaccine consisting of MCPyV epitopes together with other patient specific antigens.
+There are no upfront, milestone or royalty payments payable to either party as part of this collaboration.
 The University of Washington will design MCPyV T cell constructs and determine the immunogenicity and mechanism of candidate ImmunoPhages developed by us.
 We will develop ImmunoPhages specifically targeting MCPyV T cell constructs and other TAAs using our cocktail approach.
 We believe that the MCPyV epitope space can be completely addressed with an ImmunoPhage cocktail of two bacteriophage carriers.
 We have an option to license on an exclusive, worldwide basis the intellectual property developed as part of this collaboration.
 Currently, SNS-401 is in preclinical studies and we plan on submitting an IND for SNS-401 in the first half of 2022.